 - 10% green-tree retention,

 - 75% green-tree retention,

 Each cover-type by treatment combination is replicated 3 times over the 1000-ha experiment.
 Treatments are generally blocked within relatively homogeneous stands that constitute the replicates.

 Whole compartment burns are the appropriate controls against which to judge the immediate effects of retention harvests and slash burns.
 These comparisons are essential in evaluating how closely treatments emulate natural disturbance processes.
 The uncut compartments are controls against which to judge the recovery of compartments to original conditions and to evaluate the claim that retention harvests will ‘life-boat’ sensitive species over this anthropogenic disturbance.
 Comparison to uncut compartments may reveal if any species from a range of indicator groups are threatened by the truncation of stand age distribution implicit in a harvest rotation and if residuals are “old-growth” islands that are effective sources for colonists.

-The inclusion of both uncut patches (0.20-ha and 0.46-ha) and distributed retention in each compartment will allow assessment of the relative advantages of distributed and aggregated retention.
+The inclusion of two uncut patches (0.20-ha and 0.46-ha) per compartment along with distributed retention will allow assessment of the relative advantages of distributed and aggregated retention.

 Given the size of the experiment (100 compartments, >1000 ha) and its already-coarse ability to estimate variances in response variables, we exclude additional driving variables.
 Nonetheless, study of other response variables, through embedded, focused experiments, are essential (see Research Section).
 For example, effects of variation in coarse woody material might be analyzed with a regression approach, using data about mean natural variation between stand types and treatments or, for some questions, data reflecting within-compartment variation.